-2.1 An overview of the topological relationships between relevant MDP-based model classes, according to their descriptive capabilities 10 2.2 A 2-DBN representing an MDP 11 2.3 A simple scenario which showcases the limitations of SMDPs, and illus- trates our definition of "events" 21 2.4 A DBN representing a GSMDP 24 2.5 A 2-DBN representing a POMDP 25 2.6 The linear supports of a value function as a convex partition of $\mathcal{B}$ 28 2.7 A 2-DBN representing an example of a two-agent $(d = 2)$ Dec-POMDP.
-32 2.8 A 2-DBN representing an example of a factored two-agent Dec-POMDP.
-36 3.1 A typical in-game situation in RoboCup Middle-Size League Robotic Soccer, showing cooperation between two robots 45 3.2 The contrast between the physical operation of a mobile robot and its decision-theoretic interpretation. $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ $\ldots$ 48 3.3 Two possible state discretizations for a robotic soccer environment 52 3.4 Synchronization timeline with instantaneous communication. $\ldots$ .
-63 3.5 Synchronization timeline with delayed communication of observations. $% \left( {{{\bf{n}}{{\rm{s}}}}} \right)$ .
-64 3.6 Convergence of the Perseus algorithm for the proposed MPOMDP 65 3.7 The simulated environment where our case-study was deployed 66 3.8 A histogram of accrued discounted reward for 500 simulated runs of the proposed task 66 3.9 Behavior of the robots when no obstacles are present in the field 67 3.10 Behavior of the robots when passing the ball to avoid obstacles 68
+2.1 An overview of the topological relationships between relevant MDP-based model classes, according to their descriptive capabilities 10 2.2 A 2-DBN representing an MDP 11 2.3 A simple scenario which showcases the limitations of SMDPs, and illus- trates our definition of "events" 20 2.4 A DBN representing a GSMDP 23 2.5 A 2-DBN representing a POMDP 25 2.6 The linear supports of a value function as a convex partition of \mathcal{B} 27 2.7 A 2-DBN representing an example of a two-agent $(d = 2)$ Dec-POMDP.
+30 2.8 A 2-DBN representing an example of a factored two-agent Dec-POMDP.
+35 3.1 A typical in-game situation in RoboCup Middle-Size League Robotic Soccer, showing cooperation between two robots 45 3.2 The contrast between the physical operation of a mobile robot and its decision-theoretic interpretation. \ldots \ldots \ldots \ldots \ldots \ldots \ldots \ldots 48 3.3 Two possible state discretizations for a robotic soccer environment 52 3.4 Synchronization timeline with instantaneous communication. \ldots 63 3.5 Synchronization timeline with delayed communication of observations. $% \left({{{\bf{x}}{i}}} \right)$.
+64 3.6 Convergence of the Perseus algorithm for the proposed MPOMDP. $\ . \ .$.
+64 3.7 The simulated environment where our case-study was deployed 65 3.8 A histogram of accrued discounted reward for 500 simulated runs of the proposed task 66 3.9 Behavior of the robots when no obstacles are present in the field 66 3.10 Behavior of the robots when passing the ball to avoid obstacles 67

 4.1 The Relay-Small problem 76 4.2 Defining the marginalization matrix $M{\mathcal{X}L}^{\mathcal{X}}$ for the Relay-Small problem.
-This matrix carries out the marginalization of the joint belief onto the belief factor $b{\mathcal{X}L}$ .
-76 4.3 The linear supports of the optimal stationary joint value function for the Relay-Small problem 78 4.4 The projections of the linear supports of the joint value function onto the belief factor over the left room. $\ldots$ 79 4.5 (a) Layout of the Relay-Small problem. (b) Layout of the Relay-Large problem 86 4.6 Communication map for agent $D_1$ in the Relay-Small problem 87 4.7 Value bounds for the Relay-Small problem 87 4.8 Representation of the OneDoor scenario 88 5.1 Action selection in synchronous and asynchronous execution of a multi- 0.1 robot system.
-93 5.2 An example of an environment in which persistently enabled events are 90 0.2 an issue.
-96 5.3 An example of the practical difference in the definition of events, in the 50 0.0 context of modeling a dice throw 100 5.4 Approximating non-Markovian events through Phase-Type distributions.
-100 5.5 (a) Temporal distribution of the event of switching agent roles after a 101 0.0 pass, in our experimental domain. (b) Two modeling approaches 106 5.6 A timeline of asynchronous communication with delays, in a fully observ- 100 0.0 able setting.
-108 5.7 Simulated results.
-Distance from the ball to the goal (blue, solid) and 100 0 accrued joint reward (red, dashed) over time.
-111 5.8 Performance of GSMDP / MDP models 112 5.9 Sequence showing two robots cooperating in order to avoid an obstacle and score a goal (from left to right, top to bottom), in our experimental setup.
-113 - 6.1 A graphical representation of the dynamics of a synchronous MPOMDP (a) and of an Event-Driven MPOMDP (b) 118
+This matrix carries out the marginalization of the joint belief onto the belief factor $b{\mathcal{X}L}$ 76 4.3 The linear supports of the optimal stationary joint value function for the Relay-Small problem 77 4.4 The projections of the linear supports of the joint value function onto the belief factor over the left room 78 4.5 (a) Layout of the Relay-Small problem. (b) Layout of the Relay-Large problem.
+86 4.6 Communication map for the Relay-Small problem 87 4.7 Value bounds for the Relay-Small problem 87 4.8 Representation of the OneDoor scenario 88 5.1 Action selection in synchronous and asynchronous execution of a multi- robot system 93 5.2 An example of an environment in which persistently enabled events are an issue 95 5.3 An example of the practical difference in the definition of events, in the context of modeling a dice throw 100 5.4 Approximating non-Markovian events through Phase-Type distributions.
+103 5.5 (a) Temporal distribution of the event of switching agent roles after a pass, in our experimental domain. (b) Two modeling approaches 106 5.6 A timeline of asynchronous communication with delays, in a fully observ- able setting 108 5.7 Simulated results.
+Distance from the ball to the goal (blue, solid) and accrued joint reward (red, dashed) over time. \ldots . \ldots . \ldots .
+110 5.8 Sequence showing two robots cooperating in order to avoid an obstacle and score a goal (from left to right, top to bottom), in our experimental setup 111 5.9 Performance of GSMDP / MDP models 112 6.1 A graphical representation of the dynamics of a synchronous MPOMDP (a) and of an Event-Driven MPOMDP (b).
+118